pgRouting/pgrouting/src/costMatrix/doc/cost-category.rst

 The main Characteristics are:

-* Can be used as input to :ref:`pgr_tsp`.

-  * :directly: when the resulting matrix is symmetric and there is no :math:`\infty` value.
-  * It will be the users responsibility to make the matrix symmetric.

-    * By using geometric or harmonic average of the non symmetric values.
-    * By using max or min the non symmetric values.
-    * By setting the upper triangle to be the mirror image of the lower triangle.
-    * By setting the lower triangle to be the mirror image of the upper triangle.

-  * It is also the users responsibility to fix an :math:`\infty` value.

 * Each function works as part of the family it belongs to.
 * It does not return a path.
-* Returns the sum of the costs of the shortest path for pair combination of nodes in the graph.
+* Returns the sum of the costs of the resulting path(s) for pair combination of nodes in the graph.
 * Process is done only on edges with positive costs.
 * Values are returned when there is a path.